 Dr. Katya Ermolaeva also calls out Pete Seeger for dodging the history of American folk songs.
 Specifically for liner notes to a 1963 children’s album that “innocuously describe ‘Railroad’ as an ‘old 19th-century ditty’ that ‘just keeps changing and rolling along.’”

-Pete Seeger was, of course, the man who first published “We Shall Overcome” in his People’s Songs bulletin and promoted it as a nascent anthem for the Civil Rights movement.
+Pete Seeger was the man who first published “We Shall Overcome” in his People’s Songs bulletin and promoted it as a nascent anthem for the Civil Rights movement.
 That was in the mid forties while he was working with the Highlander Folk School in Tennessee, a training camp for activists including Rosa Parks and a young Martin Luther King.

-Seeger’s family, going back to the teens, had radical roots intimately tied to the reclaiming of folk songs and using them to build class consciousness across race lines.
+Seeger’s family, going back to the 1910s, had radical roots intimately tied to the reclaiming of folk songs and using them to build class consciousness across race lines.
 His father Charles was a musicologist.
-Charles was fired from Berkeley for opposition to WWI, but not before ensuring that fragile brown wax cylinders from the 1880s, containing the voices and languages of local Native Americans, would be preserved forever.
-Pete’s step-mother, Ruth Crawford Seeger, changed her career focus from “Ultra-Modern” classical music (that is what it was called), to aid John and Alan Lomax in recording folk songs for the Works Progress Administration during the Great Depression.
+Charles Seeger was fired from Berkeley for opposition to WWI, but not before ensuring that fragile brown wax cylinders from the 1880s containing the voices and languages of local Native Americans, would be preserved forever.
+Pete’s step-mother, Ruth Crawford Seeger, changed her career focus from composing “Ultra-Modern” classical music (that is what her movement was called), to aiding John and Alan Lomax in recording folk songs for the Works Progress Administration during the Great Depression.

 The collecting of folk music was always political but it became more so as time went by.
 The politics of “People’s Songs” kicked up a notch during the Works Progress Administration era of the 1930s, and stepped up another notch in the Civil Rights era.
 Pete wasn’t singing these songs in ignorance, he was wielding them like a hammer.
 Written on his banjo were the words “This Machine Surrounds Hate and Forces it to Surrender”.
 It was Pete’s nonviolent answer to Woody Guthrie’s more direct “This Machine Kills Fascists”, written on his guitar.

-What the article misses is that nearly everyone involved in the sanitizing of American folk songs during the 40s and 50s did so to reclaim them from their minstrel associations and make them accessible to “the people”.
-Especially the Black people they were organizing with along race and class lines.
-Folk music was a powerful tool for change.
+In the 1940s and ’50s Folk music was a powerful tool for change.
 Integrated groups like The Almanac Singers, of which both Pete and Woody were members, were intimately involved in this process.
 Many of them were blacklisted or otherwise suffered for their “Un-American Activities” during the McCarthy era.

-The work of replacing problematic songs that Dr. Ermolaeva calls for in her essay may not be complete, but we should honor the people who began the work.
+The work of replacing problematic songs that Dr. Ermolaeva calls for in her essay may not be complete, but we should honor the people who began that work.

-The Complicated Story Behind “I’ve Been Working On The Railroad”
+The Complicated History of “I’ve Been Working On The Railroad”

 There are also some factual errors and misunderstandings in Dr. Katya Ermolaeva’s piece as relates to “I’ve Been Working on the Railroad” itself.
 In a search for minstrel material still sung in schools she could have found a better example.
-I would have a much harder time defending “Camptown Races“.
+For example, I would have a much harder time defending “Camptown Races“.
 That song was written specifically to be performed in minstrel stage production.
-I still think though, that the current version of Camptown Races should fall into the above “reclaimed” category.
+I still think that the current version of Camptown Races should fall into the above “reclaimed” category, but will admit the case is less clear.

 I’ve concluded something different about “I’ve Been Working on the Railroad”.
-In every meaningful way the song we know was actually composed by either Beatrice Landeck or one of her contemporaries.
+In every meaningful way the song we know was actually composed by either Beatrice Landeck or one of her Civil Rights era contemporaries.

-The refrain of “Levee Song”, the origin of the “Working on the Railroad” portion of “I’ve Been Working on the Railroad”, has melodic roots and lyrical variations going back at least to the 1840’s.
-As it circulated for 50 years before anyone published it in print Landeck’s characterization that it was “a community song” is a reasonable description.
+The refrain of “Levee Song”, the origin of the “Working on the Railroad” portion of “I’ve Been Working on the Railroad”, has melodic roots and lyrical variations going back to the 1840’s, if not long before.
+As “Levee Song” it circulated for 50 years before it was first published at Princeton in 1894.
+Landeck’s characterization in her book that it was “a community song” is a reasonable description.

 Minstrelsy and Minstrel Material

 African American spirituals were also sung on the minstrel stage, by whites in blackface, by Blacks in blackface, and by popular Black chorus groups that were not in blackface.
+A Black entertainer wearing blackface while singing a sentimental “My Wild Irish Rose” in a mock Irish brogue would not be unusual.
 Sections of opera and other classical pieces were performed, as well as music composed by African Americans, both anonymous and credited.
 The minstrel stage was the television of the era and you won’t find anything from the 19th century that wasn’t touched by it.

-As many of these performers, black as well as white, were from the North the portrayal of the music was largely mythological.
+As nearly all of these performers, Black as well as white, were from the North, the portrayal of plantation life and music was largely mythological.
 This was true even in the case of African Americans Williams and Walker, an 1890s comedy team that billed themselves as “Two Real Coons”.
-They helped popularize cakewalk competitions, said to have origins on southern plantations.
+They helped popularize cakewalk competitions, said to have origins on Southern plantations.

 Another African American, Ernest Hogan, kicked off the “Coon Song” craze of the 1890s with his song “All Coons Look Alike to Me”.
 He claimed that the original song, which is sung from the perspective of a women in a brothel, had used the word “pimp” but the sheet music publishers censored it.
-He subbed in the word “coon” because it fit.
-Before that song the use of the word “coon” was not widespread.
+He subbed in the word “coon” because as a monosyllable, it fit.
+Before that song the use of the word “coon”, though having a long history including the song “Old Zip Coon” from the 1830s, was not widespread.

 Both of the above examples, cakewalk competitions and “coon songs”, began outside of minstrelsy.
-By the 1890s new crazes and popular songs were not passing from the minstrel stage to the public they were being absorbed from the public and sometimes being performed by minstrels.
+By the 1890s new crazes and popular songs were not passing from the minstrel stage to the public they were being absorbed by minstrels chasing what was popular.
+Like going to a circus and hearing a current radio hit integrated into an act.

 You can call the adoption of Black music by whites theft, but to remove all musical phrasings, rhythms, and lyrical passages that were invoked in minstrel performance from the repertoire would require eliminating nearly any influence African Americans had on American music in the 19th century.

 (With the notable exception of the blues as a structural form.
-The blues was only popularized in the 1910s, at a point when minstrelsy was no longer the primary driver of American culture.)
+The blues has 19th century origins but was only popularized in the 1910s, at a point when minstrelsy was no longer the primary driver of American culture.)

 Was “Working on the Railroad” a Minstrel Song?